Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 Now, I hope this isn't news to you.
 But let's really put this in perspective.
 In western tradition, maleness and femaleness are seem as fundamentally in opposition to one another―dualist in nature (and that concept of "nature" is extremely important).
-Women were feminine, delicate, weak, submissive, and men were strong, dominant, powerful, clever.
-These concepts existed in totalizing opposition to one another, and each independently had a constructed image of what is and is not "proper"―a "proper" man, a "proper" woman.
+Women are feminine, delicate, weak, submissive, and men are strong, dominant, powerful, clever.
+These concepts existed in complete opposition to one another, and each independently had a constructed image of what is and is not "proper"―a "proper" man, a "proper" woman.

 So what happens when the science, then a newfound weapon of empire, begins to fail to confirm these beliefs?
 Well, what occurs is a crisis.

-Frederick Nietzsche wrote excessively about "Nihilism."
-In sum, he argued that as science, particularly biology, began to bear fruit invalidating the church's arguments of God and Heaven, Europe would begin to have a crisis of meaning.
+Frederick Nietzsche wrote at length about "Nihilism."
+In sum, he argued that as science, particularly biology, began to bear fruit weakening the church's arguments of God and Heaven, Europe would begin to have a crisis of meaning.
 In other words, "God is dead, and we have killed Him."
 And when this crisis of faith transpires, there is nowhere to go but down.
 Nietzsche argued one reaction to Nihilism was that, if God's Objectivity did not actually exist, we must create our own God.
-In eugenics, we are our own God.
-In Nazi Germany, Hitler is God.
-And in biology, Gender is God.
+In eugenics, we are our own God, creating the perfect lifeform.
+In Nazi Germany, Hitler is God, pursuing Lebensraum.
+And in biology, Gender is God, protecting the natural order of society.

 On the dawn of these breakthroughs, the entire sexed structure of society began to fall apart.
 "Sexism" as an ordering of society crumpled to dust.
 But, of